 Practice has evolved-and is still evolving-to categorize ORVs as either general or specific.
-A general ORV is described in one or a few words that can encompass a broad range of specific values.
+A general ORV is described in one or a few words and encompasses a broad range of specific values.
 Specific ORVs are more refined as to the particular kind of general ORV or specific to a particular WSR.